411’s UFC 155: Dos Santos vs. Velasquez II Report 12.29.12

 OFFICIAL RESULT: Jamie Varner by Split Decision (30-27, 27-30, 30-27).

-– Un-freaking-believable.
-I’m not kidding about those scores people.
+– Unbelievable.
+I’m not kidding about those scores.
 One judge gave Guillard all three rounds.
 Two judges gave Varner all three.
-How the heck does that happen judges?
+How does that happen judges?

 – From TUF Live alum Myles Jury: “I’ve sacrificed and trained hard for this fight and it paid off.
 A lot of people didn’t give me a chance against someone like Michael, so I came out here with nothing to lose.
 It felt great to get the win, but to also get so much time in the Octagon, which is something that I haven’t gotten a lot of up to this point in my career.
 Everything about this fight is going to help me become a much better fighter overall.” – Sent by the UFC